sameerrohman/sameerrohman/README.md

 ###

 <p align="left">
-Hello, I’m Sameer Rohman, a Full Stack Web Developer.
-I build modern, fast, and scalable web apps from custom WordPress sites to full stack applications.
-I love clean UI, dark themes, and learning by building real-world projects.
+Hello, I’m Sameer Rohman, a Full Stack Web Developer focused on building modern, fast, and scalable web applications.
+I work on both frontend and backend, turning ideas into functional and efficient products.
+I enjoy learning new technologies and improving my skills by working on real-world projects.
 </p>

 ###